Strengthen Calvin’s Mission in Education

 “One of the unique benefits of my job is that I’m all over campus, from the classrooms to the kitchens, training professors and employees of all kinds in everything from hazardous waste disposal to how to prevent falls.”

 Heather Chapman is one of Calvin’s two environmental health and occupational safety officers.
-She’s also a spin instructor for Healthy Habits, the college’s wellness program, where she’s affectionately known as the "Queen of Mean.”
+She’s also a spin instructor for Healthy Habits, the university’s wellness program, where she’s affectionately known as the "Queen of Mean.”

 “I love walking into a large department to do a training and seeing friendly faces from spin class.
 Suddenly I’m not an outsider from the health and safety department.
 And if we have a problem, it’s so much easier to resolve, because we’ve built a relationship spinning together.